Sugih

 kaya

-Having a lot of wealth or money.
+Possessing a large amount of wealth or material assets.

 makmur